deNBI/cloud-user-docs/wiki/Tutorials/Mosh/index.md

 In case you operate on a different system and/or choose an other image for your virtual machine, the steps will be generally the same but how to install Mosh is going to differ.
 Information on how to install Mosh for different operating systems can be found [here](https://mosh.org/#getting).

 #### Open UDP Ports
 When starting a virtual machine, you have the option to open UDP ports by clicking on the UDP switch-button which you can find under **Optional Parameters**.

 ![UDP_ON](images/udp_on.png)

+As Mosh uses UDP to establish a SSH connection (SSH requires TCP), UDP has to be enabled when creating the virtual machine.
 You need to turn on UDP Ports, otherwise Mosh will not be working!

 #### Install Mosh on your Computer
 Before you can connect to your virtual machine by using Mosh, you need to install Mosh on your computer and on your virtual machine.
 In the following we will show you how to install Mosh on Ubuntu.
 If you have a different operating system e.g. macOS, Android, iOS or Windows, you can find further information [here](https://mosh.org/#getting).